 What is the health card (eGK) / European Health Insurance Card (EHIC)?

 If you are a member of a statutory health insurance scheme, you will receive your electronic health card, a kind of health insurance membership card.
 You bring the card with you to every doctor's appointment.
 It is also valid in all EU countries as well as in Great Britain, Iceland, Liechtenstein, Norway and Switzerland.
-This means that if you fall ill in these countries during a holiday or a business trip, you will get access to medical care locally with the European Health Insurance Card (EHIC).
-You don't have to apply for the EHIC.
+This means that if you fall ill in these countries during a holiday or a business trip, you will get access to local medical care with the European Health Insurance Card (EHIC).
+You do not have to apply for the EHIC.
 It is automatically printed on the back of your insurance card.
 It is advisable to find out about the procedure in an emergency from your health insurance company in good time, before travelling abroad to other countries.